AaronLasseigne/active_interaction/README.md

 # => 128 # ((3 + 5) ** 2) * 2
 ```

 The whole pipeline executes in a single transaction.
-It behaves a lot like a
-subclass of `ActiveInteraction::Base`, but it's not exactly the same.
+The pipeline returns the
+outcome of the last successful interaction.
+An error in the pipeline will short-
+circuit and stop execution immediately.

+While pipelines are similar to interactions, the two are not substitutable.

 ## Credits